The Benefits of Creative Writing for Wellbeing

 To share experience

-To change perspective
+To shift perspective

-To create
+To create something meaningful

-To gain relief
+To find focus and relief

 ‘To practice any art, no matter how well or badly, is a way to make your soul grow.
 So do it.’ –Kurt Vonnegut